 - a blood count and an anemia test

-- an endoscopy (a stomach exam using a camera attached to a long tube that is inserted into your mouth and down into your digestive tract)
+- an endoscopy, which involves the use of a camera attached to a long tube that’s inserted into your mouth and down into your digestive tract

-- French fries or other vegetables fried in oil
+- fried foods, such as french fries or other vegetables fried in oil

 - citrus juices